Work From Cafes

 One of Hampton Park’s best-kept secrets.
 The staff takes genuine pride in what they do.
 Price range: $8-14.
 The fit-out is unpretentious but considered.
 Saturday morning is the best time to visit.

-The Common Room — 331 Charles Road
+The Urban Kitchen — 331 Charles Road

 A local institution that has been operating for over 7 years.
 The service is what keeps people coming back.
 Open Mon-Fri 6:30am-3:30pm, Sat-Sun 7:30am-3:30pm.
 A neighbourhood staple.
 The staff remember regulars and greet newcomers warmly.
 Expect to spend $8-14 per person.